Austrian Raiffeisen Banking Group

-The Raiffeisen Banking Group (Raiffeisen Bankengruppe, RBG) is a group of cooperative banks in Austria.
-The Austrian Raiffeisen banks are not consolidated under a single parent entity but are financially linked through a common institutional protection scheme and deposit guarantee scheme.
+The Raiffeisen Banking Group (Raiffeisen Bankengruppe Österreich, RBG) is a group of cooperative banks in Austria.
+The Austrian Raiffeisen banks are not consolidated under a single parent entity but are financially linked through a common institutional protection scheme (IPS) and deposit guarantee scheme.
 The group's international operations, by contrast, are consolidated under Raiffeisen Bank International (RBI).

+As of end-2024, the Raiffeisen Group IPS reported aggregate assets of €404.5 billion, while RBI reported consolidated assets of €200 billion.

 History

 The movement to create rural cooperative banks initiated in Germany by Friedrich Wilhelm Raiffeisen spread to the Habsburg Monarchy in 1886, two years before Raiffeisen's death, with the establishment of the country's first Raiffeisenkasse at Mühldorf near Spitz in Lower Austria.
 The movement first national representative body was founded in 1898 under the name Allgemeiner Verband landwirtschaftlicher Genossenschaften in Österreich (lit.
 'General association of agricultural cooperatives in Austria').
 As Austria became a separate republic in 1918, more than 2000 local Raiffeisen banks were present on the new country's territory.
 In 1927, a central financial institution was created the Genossenschaftliche Zentralbank, later renamed Raiffeisen Zentralbank Österreich.
 In the following decade, the group built up its network of regional banks.
 Following the Anschluss in 1938, the Austrian Raiffeisen banks were subsumed into the German cooperative financial group.
 The separate Austrian group was recreated in the postwar era, with the Allgemeiner Verband re-established in 1946 and renamed in 1960 as Österreichischer Raiffeisenverband.

 The group's international expansion started in 1986 with the creation of a first banking subsidiary in Hungary.
 In 1989, the Genossenschaftliche Zentralbank was renamed Raiffeisen Zentralbank (RZB).
 By 2003, the group had expanded to 15 central and eastern European countries.
 The international activities were brought together into Raiffeisen International Bank-Holding AG, which went public in 2005 and was merged into the new RBI entity in 2010.
 In 2017, RBI in turn absorbed its parent company RZB, thus resulting in a more streamlined group structure.